 There is no registration for GivingTuesday.
 All organizations, 501c3 or otherwise, are welcome and encouraged to participate in GivingTuesday.

-If your organization is participating with a locally-led GivingTuesday Community or Country Movement, that may require registration or signing up for a profile page.
+If your organization is participating with a locally-led GivingTuesday community or country movement, you may need to register or sign up for a profile page.
 Learn more on your local campaign’s website.